Symphorophilia (Disasters & Accidents)

 - Fear Play33/100Sensation & PainA consensual BDSM practice that deliberately evokes controlled fear, startle, or adrenaline within a negotiated scene to heighten arousal, drawing on the body's fight-or-flight response.
 A niche, psychologically intense form of edge play.33

-- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.4
+- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.4

-- Dendrophilia (Trees & Plants)11/100Dendrophilia · Clinical ParaphiliasDendrophilia is a very rare paraphilia involving sexual or romantic attraction to trees and plants.
-It is usually discussed as a form of object- or nature-directed sexuality, and is not a recognised clinical disorder unless it causes distress.11
+- Dendrophilia (Trees & Plants)11/100Dendrophilia · Clinical ParaphiliasDendrophilia is a very rare interest in which trees and plants become the focus of sexual, romantic or reverential feeling.
+It is usually grouped with object-sexuality (objectophilia), has no dedicated clinical literature, and is not a disorder unless it causes distress or impairment.11

 Coined by sexologist John Money in 1984 from Ancient Greek συμφορά (symphorá, "misfortune, calamity, disaster") + -philia ("love of"), literally "love of disaster."